Amortized Bethe Free Energy Minimization for Learning MRFs: Introduction

 \section{Introduction}

 There has been much recent work on learning deep generative models of discrete data, in both the case where all the modeled variables are observed~\citep[\textit{inter alia}]{Mikolov2011,pixelrnn}, and in the case where they are not~\citep[\textit{inter alia}]{Mnih2014,Mnih2016}.
 Most of this recent work has focused on directed graphical models, and when approximate inference is necessary, on variational inference.
-Here we consider instead undirected models, that is, Markov Random Fields (MRFs), which we take to be interesting for at least two reasons: first, some data are more naturally modeled using MRFs~\citep{koller2009probabilistic}.
-Second, unlike their directed counterparts, many intractable MRFs of interest admit a learning objective which both approximates the log marginal likelihood, and which can be computed exactly (i.e., without sampling).
+Here we consider instead undirected models, that is, Markov Random Fields (MRFs), which we take to be interesting for at least two reasons: first, some data are more naturally modeled using MRFs~\citep{koller2009probabilistic}; second, unlike their directed counterparts, many intractable MRFs of interest admit a learning objective which both approximates the log marginal likelihood, and which can be computed exactly (i.e., without sampling).
 In particular, log marginal likelihood approximations that make use of the Bethe Free Energy (BFE)~\citep{bethe1935statistical} can be computed in time that effectively scales linearly with the number of factors in the MRF, provided that the factors are of low degree.
 Indeed, loopy belief propagation (LBP)~\citep{mceliece1998turbo}, the classic approach to approximate inference in MRFs, can be viewed as minimizing the BFE~\citep{yedidia2001generalized}.
-However, while often quite effective, LBP is also an iterative message-passing algorithm, which can significantly slow down the training of deep generative models, which rely on parallel GPU computation to train quickly.
+However, while often quite effective, LBP is also an iterative message-passing algorithm, which is less amenable to GPU parallelization and can therefore slow down the training of deep generative models.

-To address these shortcomings of LBP in the context of training deep models, we propose to train MRFs by minimizing the BFE directly during learning, without message passing, using inference networks trained to output approximate minimizers.
+To address these shortcomings of LBP in the context of training deep models, we propose to train MRFs by minimizing the BFE directly during learning, without message-passing, using inference networks trained to output approximate minimizers.
 This scheme gives rise to a saddle-point learning problem, and we show that learning in this way allows for quickly training MRFs that are competitive with or outperform those trained with LBP.

 We also consider the setting where the discrete latent variable model to be learned admits both directed and undirected variants.
 For example, we might be interested in learning an HMM-like model, but we are free to parameterize transition factors in a variety of ways, including such that all the transition factors are unnormalized and of low-degree (see Figure~\ref{fig:mrfs}).
 Such a parameterization makes BFE minimization particularly convenient, and indeed we show that learning such an undirected model with BFE minimization allows for outperforming the directed variant learned with amortized variational inference in terms of both held out log likelihood and speed.
 Thus, when possible, it may in fact be advantageous to consider transforming a directed model into an undirected variant, and learning it with BFE minimization.